 Also, with blockchain now cross border payments would be a breeze.
 Furthermore, many financial enterprises can get a massive boost with the help of this new tech.
 IBM’s World Wire is a leading example of this case.

 Trade finance is also another great addition to the use cases list.
 Every year a lot of goods are shipped with the help of trade companies.
-But the trade finance deals with many complications including lack of transparency, security, etc.
+But the trade finance deals with many complications, including lack of transparency, security, etc.

 More so, it enables the receiver to track the process and the sender to get the payment in time.

-Read About How Blockchain Can Transform The Trade Finance Now!
+Read About How Blockchain Can Transform the Trade Finance Now!

-Another exciting use cases behind the blockchain meaning would be Food Safety.
+Another exciting use case behind the blockchain meaning would be Food Safety.
 In reality, processed foods tend to have a lot of unethical ingredients.
 But there’s no way of knowing what the industries are using.

-Well, the supply chain is truly one of the best uses cases for blockchain.
+Well, the supply chain is truly one of the best use cases for blockchain.
 Using the tech in the supply chain, the companies would get an extremely secure environment for the supply chain that promotes real-time tracking.

 Furthermore, it can offer smart contract data validation processes and will enforce agreements.
 Moreover, it can also figure out any corrupted behavior within the system.
-Anyhow, the cost-cutting and increasing revenue definitely make it worthy for mentioning in blockchain meaning.
+Anyhow, the cost-cutting and increasing revenue definitely make it worthy of mentioning in blockchain meaning.